vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

 ## Modify the Name of a Label's Key

 In this example we will manipulate the `name` label key with `app.kubernetes.io/name` by using the `merge` action and retaining the existing value.
-The `~` character in JSONPath+ always returns the value of the key, rather than the value of the key/value pair.
+The `~` character in JSONPath+ always returns the key, rather than the value itself.

 ```yaml
 ---